 An international twelve to eighteen-month program administrated by Vajra Dakini Nunnery

-Goals: Giving identified future leaders international teaching and professional experiences particularly in programs that are led by women and models that could be duplicated or modified to benefit Samtenling Nunnery and the Drikung lineage as well as nunneries throughout India.
-Passing areas of knowledge to the early classes of younger nuns gradually affecting the whole nunnery and influencing aspirations and goals of all the nuns (90).
+Goals: Giving identified future leaders international teaching and professional experiences, particularly in programs that are led by women and in models that could be duplicated or modified to benefit Samtenling Nunnery and the Drikung lineage as well as nunneries throughout India.
+Passing areas of knowledge to the early classes of younger nuns gradually affecting the whole nunnery and influencing aspirations and goals of all the nuns.

 If the budget permits: inclusion of the Sakyadita International conference and potentially attending as a presenter.
 The ideal would be two nuns per year but we may begin with one nun.

-Partners: Centers and or individuals who offer financial and or hosting experiences as outlined in the proposal.
-We envision 1-2 month residencies in participating sites that will help build an education module in the areas of Translation, Public Health Environmentalism, Education using new technologies.
+Partners: Centers and or individuals who offer financial and/or hosting experiences as outlined in the proposal.
+We envision 1- to 2-month residencies in participating sites that will help build an education module in the areas of Translation, Public Health, Environmentalism, and Education using new technologies.